Skip to Content

 With multiple locations scattered across the Capital, celebrating Diwali in Abu Dhabi at one of the many India Palace Restaurants is quite popular.

-The culture-rich Indian restaurant is well-known among the Indian expats and other residents in Abu Dhabi for their authentic Indian dishes.
+The culture-rich Indian restaurant is well-known among Indian expats and other residents in Abu Dhabi for its authentic Indian dishes.
 It is also a perfect venue to spend the festival of Diwali with your family and friends.

 India Palace has a traditional touch to its interiors and the hospitality of the staff is notable.